 - When you get paid, start at the top of your list and work your way down.

 Once you’ve spent all your income for the month, draw a line at the place where the money ran out.
 Everything below the line doesn’t get paid because the money has run out.
 If you cover everything and have money left over, put that extra cash toward your current Baby Step.

 It’s also a good idea during those good months to set up a hill-and-valley fund.

 A hill-and-valley fund is a savings account where you put aside extra money to get you through the lean times.
 It’s one step down from an emergency fund.
 With an emergency fund, you only use it when the transmission goes out or a roof starts leaking.
 The hill-and-valley fund is there to help you meet monthly expenses when you run short.

-If you are a straight-commission salesperson with a $5,000 household budget and you earn $7,500 one month, put that extra $2,500 into the bank.
-That way, when a month comes along where you only earn $3,000, you have reserve savings at hand to cover expenses.
+So, if you’re a straight-commission salesperson with a $5,000 household budget and you earn $7,500 one month, set aside that extra $2,500.
+That way, when a month comes along where you only earn $3,000, you have those savings at hand to cover your expenses.